XEOPEO/kali-zsh/README.md

-# Prep kali for HTB or THM
+# HTB or THM Tunnel IP in promt line same as pwnbox from HTB
 Kali zsh file with extra vpn shell files for adding IP in PS1 header.

 ## Prompt string to be modified